Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Expected Costs Due to Settlement Latency

 For each exchange, we trim the distribution of all estimates at 1\% on both tails to eliminate outliers (e.g.,~due to flickering quotes).
-Figure~\ref{fig:spot_volatilities_time_series} displays the cross-market average of spot volatility estimates on a daily basis.
 Since the underlying asset is identical, the resulting estimates---as expected---do not differ substantially across exchanges.
-The average minute-level volatility across exchanges is about 0.09\%, which translates into a daily volatility of about 3.4\%, significantly higher than the average daily volatility of the S\&P~500 index during the same period, which yields roughly 0.65\%.\footnote{We convert minute-level estimates to the daily level by multiplying it with the square root of the number of minutes on any given trading day, i.e., $\sqrt{1440}$.}
+The average minute-level volatility across exchanges is about 0.09\%, which translates into daily volatility of about 3.4\%, significantly higher than the average daily volatility of the S\&P~500 index during the same period, which yields roughly 0.65\%.\footnote{We convert minute-level estimates to the daily level by multiplying it with the square root of the number of minutes on any given trading day, i.e., $\sqrt{1440}$.}

-\subsection{Latency prediction}
+\subsection{Latency Prediction}

-We use all verified transactions to parametrize the latency in the settlement process of the Bitcoin blockchain.
-In line with \cite{Chiu.2018} and \cite{Easley.2017} we expect that transaction fees and mempool congestion play an important role in the determination of the expected time until verification.
-Accordingly, we employ a gamma regression, where the conditional probability density function of latency $\tau_i$ with rate parameter $\beta_i$ and shape parameter $\alpha_T$ is given by
+We use all validated transactions to quantify the settlement latency of the Bitcoin blockchain.
+In line with \cite{Chiu.2018} and \cite{Easley.2017}, we expect that transaction fees and mempool congestion play an important role in the determination of the expected time until validation.
+Accordingly, we employ a Gamma regression, where the conditional probability density function of latency $\tau_i$ with rate parameter $\beta_i$ and shape parameter $\alpha_T$ is given by

 where